 This two-volume series examines the nature of resistance through different lenses—one literary, the other academic—to arrive at a more full understanding.

 Poets and novelists explore resistance as a human tension that permeates many aspects of our lives.
-The companion volume features essays written by PhD’s at universities around the world that examine the philosophy of resistance in society.
+The companion volume features essays written by PhD’s at universities around the world that examine the philosophy of resistance.

 In addition to my collaboration with Awatum Press, I am busy writing my next full length poetry collection.

-In my first collection, Seeking Ordinary Joy, I traced the journey we take from restlessness to happiness.
-This collection may be its prequel—a reflection on the tensions we endure, and the choice we ultimately make to move forward
+In my first collection, Seeking Ordinary Joy, I traced the journey we travel from restlessness to happiness.
+Versus may be the prequel—a reflection on the strength we find to overcome that which robs us of hope.